bakrydiarra/Project-3-Portfolio-Marvel-Quiz/README.md

  - [Bro Code](https://github.com/beratzorlu/python-quiz/blob/main/README.md#libraries) - for understanding the logic of a quiz game:
    - [QUIZ GAME written in Python](https://www.youtube.com/watch?v=zehwgTB0vV8)
    - [Python quiz game](https://www.youtube.com/watch?v=yriw5Zh406s)
- - [Dev.to How to build a Quiz Game in Python](https://dev.to/mindninjax/how-to-build-a-quiz-game-in-python-10ik) - or understanding the logic of a quiz game.
+ - [Dev.to How to build a Quiz Game in Python](https://dev.to/mindninjax/how-to-build-a-quiz-game-in-python-10ik) - for understanding the logic of a quiz game.
  - [Python: Print ascii art](https://www.youtube.com/watch?v=arcFqEuV_XQ) - for understanding the use of ASCII.
  - [Geeks for Geeks](https://www.geeksforgeeks.org/print-colors-python-terminal/) - for understanding the use of colors in python.